Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest mistake you can make in life is to be continually fearing you will make one."
+> "The man who moved the mountain was the one who began carrying away the smallest stones."
-> — **Elbert Hubbard**
+> — **Zen Proverb**

 ---